Shopify/ruby-lsp/jekyll/index.markdown

 ### Custom Ruby LSP bundle

-The Ruby LSP executable generates a custom bundle with the goal of not requiring users to add the `ruby-lsp` gem to their Gemfiles and at the same time being able to hook into project dependencies.
+The Ruby LSP executable generates a custom bundle with the goal of not requiring users to add the `ruby-lsp` gem to their Gemfiles, and at the same time being able to hook into project dependencies.
 [Learn more](custom-bundle).

 ## Add-ons